akanksha007/RssReader/README.md

 # RssReader
-Prerequiste:
-1)Python need to be installed
-2)Python framework "web" need to be installed -you can install this using "pip install web.py" The entry point to the application is Webapp.py
+A simple webapp to read Rss from almost any given url.

+Installation Instructions
+`pip install web.py`

+Start Application
 To start the application on your local server,
-- Open a terminal
+Open a terminal
-- python Webapp.py
+cd $PROJECT_DIR
+Run `python Webapp.py`
-- the server would start at  - http://0.0.0.0:8080/
+The server would start at  - http://0.0.0.0:8080/